bitnami/containers/bitnami/magento/README.md

   *Note:* You need to give the container a name in order to Magento to resolve the host

-3. Create the Joomla container with host volumes:
+3. Create the Magento container with host volumes:

   ```
   $ docker run -d --name magento -p 80:80 -p 443:443 \